rsp/docker-pg-scott/README.md

 Usage
 -----
-To download the images from the Docker Hub, run:
+To download the images from the Docker Hub and run them in one command:
 ```
 # docker run -ti pocztarski/pg-scott
 ```